Search by Keyword

 Songwriting History

-John’s mother Julia was singing a variation of the introduction to the song “I’m Wishing” from the 1937 Walt Disney film “Snow White And The Seven Dwarfs” to her son on those occasions of his young childhood.
-This is from an opening scene of the movie where Snow White is working as a kitchen maid and, as she stands at the castle well, she sings these lines to surrounding doves.
-Since John was born on October 9th, 1940, the movie was only four years old when John first remembers his mother singing this to him at the age of one.
+John Lennon’s mother Julia was singing a variation of the introduction to the song called “I’m Wishing” from the 1937 Walt Disney animated film “Snow White and the Seven Dwarfs” to her young son on those intimate occasions of his chilhood.
+In an opening scene of this movie where Snow White is working as a kitchen maid, she stands out at the castle well and sings these lines to surrounding doves.
+Since Lennon was born on October 9th, 1940, the movie was only four years old when John first recalls his mother singing this to him at the age of one.

-Although John's quotation above intimates that he wrote "Do You Want To Know A Secret" alone, Paul's book "Many Years From Now" asserts that it was a "50/50 collaboration written to order," a "hack song" written specifically for George.
-Following the rule that McCartney mentioned about how “John never had his middle eights,” the Buddy Holly-like bridge, as well as the introduction, could possibly have been a contribution from Paul to round out the original idea as brought forward by Lennon, but this is pure speculation.
-Ian MacDonald's book "Revolution In The Head" hints at Paul's possible involvement when noting "the three descending major sevenths of the verse" being "borrowed" from McCartney's arrangement of "Till There Was You."
+Although Lennon's quotation above intimates that he composed "Do You Want To Know A Secret" alone, Paul's book "Many Years From Now" asserts that it was a "50/50 collaboration written to order," a "hack song" written specifically for George.
+Following the rule that McCartney mentioned about how “John never had his middle eights,” the Buddy Holly-like bridge, as well as the introduction, could possibly have been a contribution from Paul to round out the original idea as brought forward by Lennon, but this is purely speculation.
+Ian MacDonald's 1994 publication "Revolution In The Head" hints at McCartney's possible involvement when he notices "the three descending major sevenths of the verse" being "borrowed" from Paul's arrangement of "Till There Was You."

-Another possible influence on the songwriting of "Do You Want To Know A Secret" was suggested by George Harrison during a Musician Magazine interview in 1987.
-The R&B hit "I Really Love You" by The Stereos from 1961, which strikes a similar rhythm and tempo, is cited by George as an influence.
-One thing that can be confirmed is that this particular song made enough of an impression on George that he released it as a single in 1983, the second single from his album "Gone Troppo."
+Another possible influence on the writing of "Do You Want To Know A Secret" was suggested by Harrison during a Musician Magazine interview from 1987.
+The 1962 R&B hit by The Stereos called "I Really Love You," which does have a strikingly similar rhythm and tempo, has here been suggested by George as an influence.
+One thing that can be stated is that this song made enough of an impression on George that he released it as a single in 1983, the second he released from his 1982 album "Gone Troppo."

 As quoted in David Sheff's book "All We Are Saying," John explains where the song was written.
 "I was in the first apartment I'd ever had...I'd just married (Cynthia), and Brian Epstein gave us his secret little apartment that he kept in Liverpool for his sexual liasons separate from his home life.
-And he let Cyn and I have that apartment."
-This was at 36 Falkner Street in Liverpool where the Lennons lived for an approximate four months after they were married.
-Therefore, "Do You Want To Know A Secret" was written somewhere between August 23rd (the date that John and Cynthia wed) and December 18th, 1962 (when the final Hamburg trip occurred and Cynthia moved into John’s Aunt Mimi’s home on Menlove Avenue).
+And he allowed (Cynthia) and I have that apartment."
+This was at 36 Falkner Street in Liverpool where the Lennons lived for approximately four months after they were married.
+So, "Do You Want To Know A Secret" was composed sometime between August 23rd (the date that John and Cynthia wed) and December 18th, 1962 (when the final Hamburg trip occurred and Cynthia moved into John’s Aunt Mimi’s house on Menlove Avenue).

-As to whether the song was written with the intention of it being a vehicle for George Harrison to sing, John is quoted in David Sheff's book "All We Are Saying," "I can't say I wrote it for George."
-However, in his 1980 Playboy interview, John clarified, "It wasn't for him (George) but soon as I'd written it I thought, 'He could do this.'"
-For what it's worth, McCartney insists in interviews that giving the song to George to sing was the sole intention of it being written.
+As to whether the song was written with the intention of it being a vehicle for George to sing, Lennon is quoted in David Sheff's 1981 book "All We Are Saying," "I can't say I wrote it for George."
+However, in John's 1980 interview for Playboy, he clarified, "It wasn't for him (George) but as soon as I'd written it I thought, 'He could do this.'"
+For what it's worth, Paul insists in interviews that offering the song to George Harrison to sing was the sole intention of it being written.

-What is certain is that Harrison was regarded as a singer of lesser talent than John or Paul, so the song suited him perfectly, being that “it had only three notes,” according to Lennon.
+What is for sure is that Harrison was regarded as a singer of lesser talent than John or Paul, so this song suited him perfectly, being that “it had only three notes,” according to Lennon.
 Harrison even confirms this sentiment, stating in the "Anthology" book: "'Do You Want To Know A Secret' was 'my song' on the album.
-I didn't like my vocal on it.
-I didn't know how to sing; nobody told me how to."
-Comfortingly, John stated in "All We Are Saying" that “he has improved a lot since then, but in those days his singing ability was very poor because (a) he hadn't had the opportunity, and (b) he concentrated more on the guitar.
+I did not like my vocal on it.
+I did not know how to sing and nobody told me how to."
+Comfortingly, John stated in "All We Are Saying" that “he has improved a lot since then, but in those days his singing ability was very poor because (a) he had not had the opportunity, and (b) he concentrated more on the guitar.
 So I wrote that - not for him as I was writing it, but when I had written it, I thought he could do it.
 It was just written.”

-The rumor that the song was intended for fellow Liverpudlian recording artist Billy J. Kramer (the ‘J’ being added to his name at the insistence of Lennon, which stands for his son Julian) has been proved to be unfounded.
-This fellow Brian Epstein recruit recorded the song well over a month after The Beatles did, on March 21st, 1963, with his recently acquired backup band The Dakotas, and George Martin at the producer's helm.
-When released in Britain on April 26th, 1963, though, the song's success rode on The Beatles coattails and landed a #1 placing in the UK on the New Musical Express chart and a #2 spot on the Record Retailer chart, not being able to surpass the seven week residency of The Beatles’ “From Me To You” at the #1 spot.
+The circulated rumor that the song was initially intended for Liverpudlian recording artist Billy J. Kramer (the ‘J’ being added to his stage name at the insistence of Lennon, which stands for his son Julian) has later been proven to be unfounded.
+This fellow Brian Epstein recruit recorded the song about six weeks after The Beatles did, on March 21st, 1963, with his recently acquired backing band The Dakotas, and George Martin at the producer's helm.
+When released in Britain on April 26th, 1963, though, the song's success rode on The Beatles coattails and landed a #1 placing in the UK on the New Musical Express chart and the #2 spot on the Record Retailer chart, not being able to surpass the seven week residency of The Beatles’ hit “From Me To You” at the #1 spot.

-Billy J. Kramer’s lack of vocal prowess was also apparent on his rendition of the song but, with the help of vocal double-tracking and George Martin’s piano riff during the falsetto notes at the end of each verse, this song began a string of British hits for him, which consisted mostly of “Lennon / McCartney” compositions.
-His recording of the song also accomplishes the achievement of “Do You Want To Know A Secret” having a placement at the #2 spot in both Britain and America, The Beatles achieving this goal in the US in May of 1964.
+Billy J. Kramer’s lack of vocal prowess was also apparent on his version of the song but, with the implimentation of vocal double-tracking, as well as George Martin’s piano riff during the falsetto notes at the end of each verse, this song began a string of British hits for Billy J. Kramer, which included some other “Lennon/McCartney” songs as well.
+Additionally, his recording of this song accomplishes the achievement of “Do You Want To Know A Secret” having a #2 chart placement in both Britain and America, The Beatles achieving this goal in the US in May of 1964.

 Recording History

-Only one proper session was needed to capture on tape this classic performance by The Beatles.
-It was the fourth of eleven songs recorded on the historic marathon session of February 11th, 1963 in EMI Studio Two to complete their first British album “Please Please Me.”
-The afternoon session began at 2:30 on that day and, after recording the bulk of the song “A Taste Of Honey,” they commenced recording “Do You Want To Know A Secret” between approximately 3:15 and 3:45 p.m.
+Only one proper session was required to capture on tape this classic performance by The Beatles.
+It was the fourth of eleven songs recorded on this historic marathon session on February 11th, 1963 in EMI Studio Two for completing their first album titled “Please Please Me.”
+The afternoon session began at 2:30 on that day and, after recording the bulk of their cover version of “A Taste Of Honey,” The Beatles took approximately a half hour (roughly between 3:15 and 3:45 pm) to completely record “Do You Want To Know A Secret.”

-Both the mono and stereo mixes of the song were made on February 25th, 1963 in the control room of EMI Studio One, as were the mixes for the rest of their first album.
+Both the mono and stereo mixes for the song were then made on February 25th, 1963 in the control room of EMI Studio One, as were the mixes for the remainder of their "Please Please Me" album.
 Both of these mixes were made from the complete "take eight," which included the harmony and sticks overdubs.
-In the stereo mix, George's acoustic guitar was panned to the right channel while John's was panned to the left channel.
+In the stereo mix, George's acoustic guitar was panned over to the right channel while John's was panned to the left channel.
 No Beatles were present at this session; only George Martin and engineers Norman Smith and A.B.
 Lincoln were present.

 Song Structure and Style

-The structure of this song is very similar to most of the songs on this album, being that it follows the 'verse/ verse/ bridge/ verse' (or aaba) pattern.
-One identifiable difference is the Spanish-flavored introduction, which adds a distinguished touch to the song and creates an air of anticipation.
+The structure here is similar to most of the other songs on this album, being that it follows the quite familiar 'verse/ verse/ bridge/ verse' (or aaba) pattern.
+One identifiable difference to be noted is the Spanish-flavored introduction, which adds a distinguished touch to the song and creates an air of anticipation.

-Another noticeable trait of the song which makes it uniquely similar to “Love Me Do” is that each verse is lyrically identical.
+Another noticeable trait of this song that makes it uniquely similar to “Love Me Do” is that every one of the verses are identical lyrically.
 These are the only two Beatles songs in their whole catalog to follow this (some might call) skimpy pattern.
-Much experimentation continued to develop as Lennon and McCartney matured as songwriters, as evidenced even as early as their next album (witness the confusing but identical structure of “It Won’t Be Long” and “Little Child”).
-It should be noted, though, that there are enough intricacies held within these uncharacteristically long 14 measure verses to make up for the song’s minimal structure.
+Much experimentation continued as John and Paul matured as songwriters, as evidenced even as early as their next album (witness the confusing but identical structure of “It Won’t Be Long” and “Little Child”).
+It should be noted, however, that there are enough intricacies held within these uncharacteristically long 14 measure verses to make up for the song’s minimal structure.

 Once again, the songwriters opted not to include a solo of any kind.
-Being that the song is quite short in length (1:56) some may suggest that it needed one.
-If they decided to include a solo, the extended identical verse would no doubt have been repeated a fourth time, which would have made the slight song structure very noticeable, as in “Love Me Do.”
-Leaving it the way they did appears to have been the wisest choice because most listeners don’t notice the three identical verses without putting them under close scrutiny.
+Being that the song is quite short in length (1:56) some have suggested that it needed one.
+If they had decided to incorporate a solo, the lengthy identical verse would no doubt have been repeated a fourth time, which would have made the slight song structure very noticeable, as we hear in “Love Me Do.”
+Leaving it the way they chose to appears to have been the best choice because most listeners do not notice the three identical verses without putting them under close scrutiny.

-The song begins with a minor chord introduction, which loosely comprises four measures, this being a throwback to many of John's favorites from the '30s and '40s, as well as something then utilized by one of his current favorite songwriting teams, Gerry Goffin and Carole King.
-An impressive rising guitar riff from Harrison then acts as a segue into the first verse.
-The melody line of the verses mainly consist of movement up and down the scale with the exception of the falsetto highlight at the end of each verse.
+The song begins with a minor chord introduction that loosely comprises four measures, this being a throwback to many of Lennon's favorites from the '30s and '40s, as well as something then utilized by one of his current favorite songwriting teams, Gerry Goffin and Carole King.
+An impressive rising guitar riff from George then acts as a segue into the first verse.
+The melody line of the verses primarily consist of movements up and down the scale except for the falsetto highlight at the end of each verse.
 A distinctive descending chord pattern from George is repeated five times per verse, which is each time accompanied by John and Paul’s “doo-dah-doo” harmony backing vocals on the second and third occurrences of the verse.

-The song utilizes two changes in pattern within the verses between the 11th and 13th measure of each verse, which adds character to the song.
+The song utilizes two changes in pattern within the verses between the 11th and 13th measure of each verse, this adding some character to the song.
 The surprise falsetto at the end of the verse detracts from the repetitious melody line and acts as a tasteful segue into the next verse, or bridge in the case of the second verse.

-After a somewhat abrupt transition from the second verse, the short six measure bridge finds George singing solo to give the background vocals a short break, thus reducing their redundancy.
-The simple melody line repeats twice before a smoother transition occurs to lead us back into another identical verse, which this time is extended by repeating the last two measures until it fades.
+After a somewhat abrupt transition from the second verse, the short six measure bridge finds Harrison singing solo to give the background vocals a short break, thus reducing their redundancy.
+The bridge's simple melody line repeats twice before a smoother transition occurs to lead us back into one more identical verse, which this time is extended by repeating the last two measures until it fades.

-Lennon’s guitar work is hardly discernable throughout, but is most noticeable during the song’s introduction where John plays a jangly guitar while George strums the discernable guitar chords.
-McCartney adds impressively complicated bass runs throughout the verses while occasionally flubbing a stray note here and there, most noticeably at the beginning of the bridge and during the fade-out.
+John’s guitar is hardly discernable throughout, but is most noticeable during the song's introduction where he plays a jangly guitar bit while George strums the discernable guitar chords.
+Paul adds impressively complicated bass runs throughout all of the verses while occasionally flubbing a stray note here and there, most noticeably at the beginning of the bridge and during the fade-out.
 These flubs were no doubt left in because of the rapid-fire recording process being instituted on that day.

-Ringo plays a shuffle beat throughout almost the whole song without any drum fills.
-The only two exceptions to this are during the verses where, on the 11th and 12th measures, he plays a syncopated rhythm and then, during the 13th measure, he plays only eighth notes on his bass drum.
-The bass drum eighth notes then recur alternatively with the shuffle beat as the song fades.
+Ringo performs a shuffle beat through almost the entire song without any drum fills.
+The only two exceptions are during the verses where, on the 11th and 12th measures, Ringo performs a syncopated rhythm and then, during the 13th measure, he plays only eighth notes on his bass drum.
+The bass drum eighth notes then recur alternatively with the shuffle beat as the song fades to its conclusion.

-The lyrics are a little more innocent and “cuddly” than what suited the band even back then, which most likely was the deciding factor in giving the song over to George to sing as well as donating it to Billy J. Kramer shortly afterwards.
-This innocence, though, comes across as very convincing and relatable to the young female fans, which overwhelmingly comprised their audience at the time.
-The intricacies of the chord and overall song structure, however, compensate for the simplistic and repetitive lyrics, creating a pleasant slice of 1964 Beatlemania.
+The lyrics are a little more innocent and “cuddly” than what suited The Beatles even for back then, which most likely became the deciding factor for offering the song over for Harrison to sing and then donating it to Billy J. Kramer shortly afterwards.
+Lyrical innocence, however, comes across as very convincing and relatable to young female fans, who overwhelmingly comprised the band's audience at the time.
+The intricacies of the song's chord pattern along with its overall structure, however, compensate for the simplistic and repetitive lyrics, creating a pleasant slice of 1964 Beatlemania.

 American Releases

-Vee-Jay decided to release the song as the a-side of a single on March 22nd, 1964, backing it with a non-album track “Thank You Girl,” which previously was used as the b-side to the second US Beatles single “From Me To You.”
-“Do You Want To Know A Secret” peaked at #2 on the Billboard Hot 100 for one week on May 9th, 1964, being unable to pass "Hello, Dolly!" by Louis Armstrong in the #1 spot.
-This Beatles single was then re-released on the Vee-Jay “Oldies 45” label in August of 1964 in order to place the record in the “Oldies” section at record stores and acquire additional sales.
-"Do You Want To Know A Secret" was the highest charting George Harrison vocal hit in America until November 29th, 1969 when The Beatles' double-sided hit "Something / Come Together" reached #1 on the Billboard Hot 100.
+Vee-Jay decided to release the song as the a-side of a single on March 22nd, 1964, backing it with a non-album track “Thank You Girl,” this being previously used by Vee-Jay as the b-side to The Beatles' second American single “From Me To You.”
+“Do You Want To Know A Secret” peaked at #2 on the Billboard Hot 100 for the week of May 9th, 1964, not being able to pass "Hello, Dolly!" by Louis Armstrong in the #1 spot.
+This Beatles single was then re-released on the Vee-Jay “Oldies 45” label in August of 1964 in order to place the record in the “Oldies” section at record stores for additional sales.
+"Do You Want To Know A Secret" was the highest charting George Harrison vocal hit in America until November 29th, 1969 when The Beatles' double-sided smash "Something / Come Together" reached #1 on the Billboard Hot 100.

 Surprisingly, despite the immense popularity and chart position of the song in 1964, “Do You Want To Know A Secret” has never been included on any “Greatest Hits” or compilation album in the US or Britain.
-Even Capitol Records in America, who programmed the 1973 double compilation album “1962-1966,” (also known as the "Red Album") overlooked this song which would have been a perfect candidate.
-They instead included lesser known album tracks such as “Girl” and “Drive My Car.”
-Capitol also missed the boat by not including the song on their 1977 compilation album “Love Songs,” where it would have fit in perfectly among the love ballads included therein.
+Even Capitol Records in America, who had a large part in putting together the 1973 double compilation album “1962-1966,” (aka the "Red Album") overlooked this song which would have been a perfect candidate.
+The label instead included lesser known album tracks such as “Girl” and “Drive My Car.”
+Capitol also missed the boat by not including the song on their 1977 compilation set “Love Songs,” where it would have fit in perfectly among the love ballads included therein.
 And since it just missed the #1 spot on the Billboard Hot 100, it didn’t make the cut for the multi-million selling album "Beatles 1."

-The first time the original British "Please Please Me" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "Do You Want To Know A Secret" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
+The first time the original British "Please Please Me" album was made available in America was on the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
+This album included "Do You Want To Know A Secret" and was made utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectable today.

-The song then became available on the “Please Please Me” CD as originally released in mono on February 26th, 1987, a vinyl edition coming out in the US on July 21st, 1987.
-A remastered stereo version of the album was then released on September 9th, 2009 on CD, a stereo vinyl edition coming out on November 13th, 2012.
+The song then became available on the “Please Please Me” CD as originally released in mono on February 26th, 1987, a vinyl edition being released in the US on July 21st, 1987.
+A remastered stereo version of the album was then released on September 9th, 2009 on compact disc, a stereo vinyl edition later made available on November 13th, 2012.

-On June 30th, 1992, it was also included on the box set “Compact Disc EP Collection” due to the song being included on the original British EP “Twist And Shout,” which was released in their home country on July 12th, 1963.
+On June 30th, 1992, the song was also included in the box set “Compact Disc EP Collection” due to it being included on the original British EP “Twist And Shout,” which was released in their home country back on July 12th, 1963.

-On April 11th, 2006, the box set “The Capitol Albums, Vol. 2” was released, featuring both the stereo mix and "Type B" foldover mono mix of “Do You Want To Know A Secret” as originally available on “The Early Beatles.”
+On April 11th, 2006, the box set “The Capitol Albums, Vol. 2” was released that featured both the stereo mix and the "Type B" foldover mono version of “Do You Want To Know A Secret” as originally available on “The Early Beatles.”

-The September 9th, 2009 released box set “The Beatles In Mono” also included the song in a vibrant remastered state.
-This is undoubtedly the best available reproduction of the song to date.
+The September 9th, 2009 released CD box set “The Beatles In Mono” also included the song in a vibrant remastered condition.
+The vinyl edition of this box set was first released on September 9th, 2014.

-On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, which included an excellent unheard version of "Do You Want To Know A Secret" that was recorded on July 10th, 1963 for the radio program "Pop Go The Beatles," as detailed above.
+On November 11th, 2013, the release "On Air - Live At The BBC Volume 2" came out, this including an excellent unheard version of "Do You Want To Know A Secret" that was recorded on July 10th, 1963 for the British radio program "Pop Go The Beatles," as detailed above.

-Interestingly, two samplers for the above album were released at that time for promotional purposes, a five-song sampler and a fourteen-song sampler.
+Interestingly, two samplers for the above release came out around that time for promo purposes, a five-song sampler and a fourteen-song sampler.
 Both included this newly available BBC recording of "Do You Want To Know A Secret."

-On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform.
-This album included "take seven" of "Do You Want To Know A Secret" as recorded at their February 11th, 1963 EMI recording session as well as two BBC performances of the song, the first from the May 25th, 1963 "Saturday Club" show and the second from the March 2nd, 1963 "Here We Go" program.
-The purpose of this album was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered an official release.
-This compilation album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.
+On December 17th, 2013, iTunes released a 59 track compilation set entitled "Bootleg Recordings 1963" only made available on their downloading platform.
+This set included "take seven" of "Do You Want To Know A Secret" as recorded at the group's February 11th, 1963 EMI recording session along with two BBC recordings of the song, the first from the May 25th, 1963 "Saturday Club" program and the second from the March 2nd, 1963 "Here We Go" show.
+The purpose of this release was to extend the copyright for these recordings under European Union law from 50 years (which would expire when 2013 ended) to 70 years (until 2033), this being considered an official release.
+This compilation was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual songs, however it was later made available for purchase as well.

 Canadian single